clairernovotny/ReferenceGenerator/readme.md

 ## Limitations
 - This tool does not currently run on mono if you're using an "classic PCL".
 The tool needs all of the PCL contracts from the `Reference Assemblies` folder for comparison; if there's an equiv on Mono, then this could be fixed.
 Alternatively, if you only need project.json based projects, then there's no limitation.

+## Changelog
+- 1.1: Prevent included items (nuspec, project files, libraries) from showing up in Visual Studio.
+Changed NuSpecTfm to a `PropertyGroup` from an `ItemGroup`.
+    - If you were setting `NuSpecTfm` you'll need to update your settings to use `PropertyGroup` for that item.
+- 1.0.1: Add `Portable-` to ensure the package works for `packages.config` based projects.
+- 1.0: Initial Release

 ## Support
 If you find any issues, please open an issue in the tracker and/or ping me ([@onovotny](https://twitter.com/onovotny)) on Twitter and I'll try to help.